You must log in as admin

 to modify any configuration parameter on the server.
 Once logged in, click the Configuration

 The configuration screen has three tabs:

-- Email Configuration - used to specify email address and settings for SMTP server
+- Email Configuration - used to specify email addresses and settings for SMTP server

 - Security - used to modify password for admin account

 - HTTP Configuration - specify port for HTTP server.

 The following table lists the parameters along with a description of what they mean.